fbpx

 • sweating (mainly at night)

 Symptoms start between one and three days after stopping cannabis and last for around two weeks.
-They are not going to harm you and are a positive sign that the body is adapting to being cannabis free.
+They’re not harmful and are in fact a positive sign that your body is adapting to being.

 Start to cut down

-Delay the first smoke of the day, put less cannabis in each joint, or have fewer joints.
+Some people find it easier to give up completely by cutting down on their cannabis use beforehand.
+Delay the first smoke of the day, put less cannabis in each joint, or simply have fewer joints.

-Deal with high-risk situations.
-Clear your flat of any cannabis paraphernalia, including skins, pipes, bongs, etc. Delete your dealers number from your phone.
+Clear your flat of any cannabis paraphernalia, including skins, pipes, bongs, etc. Delete your dealer’s number from your phone.

 Stay active

-Doing something else will help take up space in your head that cannabis used to.
+Doing an activity will help take up the space in your head that cannabis occupied.

-Stick to a healthy diet, try to get as much sleep as you can, drink plenty of water and try to get some exercise, this will help lower your stress levels.
+To lower your stress levels, eat a healthy diet, get as much sleep as you can, drink plenty of water and exercise.

 Cannabis and the law